Conditional Approval Application

 Renew Financial offers financing for energy-efficient upgrades for your home (such as solar panels, additional insulation, cool roofs, and more) by leveraging the equity in your home.

 PACE financing is sold as a financing option on home renovation projects (the sales process is similar to buying a car).
 It needs to behave like a point-of-sale financing option with quick decisioning and flexible payback options.
 However, PACE financing is also a lien on the home, and can take weeks to properly underwrite.
-I was tasked with finding a way to give an accurate decision on financing within 30 minutes.

 The first step involved rethinking how we asked for homeowner information.
 Instead of gathering basic data from our homeowners and requesting documentation when it didn’t align, I recommended to the business that we explored asking them to supply the answers we needed in the application workflow upfront.
 They would need to supply the proof later, but this would allow us to give a value we could lend as a conditional approval almost immediately.
 After a conditional approval was accepted, we would be able to underwrite at the normal pace and resolve inconsistencies as the project was being done on their home.